2D CAD Software | Drawing & Drafting | Autodesk

 Privacy | Cookie preferences | Report noncompliance | Terms of use | Legal (US Site) | © 2024 Autodesk Inc. All rights reserved

-Create technical drawings with an array of features, including adjustable line styles, closed shapes and crosshatching.
-2D CAD offers the ability to save settings, annotate drawings and easily replicate fonts, styles and colour pallets.
+Create technical drawings with an array of features, including adjustable line styles, closed shapes, and crosshatching.
+2D CAD offers the ability to save settings, annotate drawings, and easily replicate fonts, styles, and color pallets.
 Its collaborative interface increases efficiency with multiple-component projects, such as product design or illustrations.

 2D CAD software makes it easier to seamlessly take concepts from the drawing/design phase to the drafting phase that fleshes out precise dimensions and scale.
-Architects, engineers and construction professionals will appreciate the built-in efficiency in AutoCAD, offering features that streamline the drawing process alongside integrated workflows.
-Develop landscaping layouts, floor plans and more.
-View and collaborate on plans across a multitude of devices, including desktop, web and mobile.
+Architects, engineers, and construction professionals will appreciate the built-in efficiency in AutoCAD, offering features that streamline the drawing process alongside integrated workflows.
+Develop landscaping layouts, floor plans, and more.
+View and colloaborate on plans across a multitude of devices, including desktop, web, and mobile.

 The special arrangement of windows, doors, interior and exterior spaces is essential to any architectural design project.